Axia-Tech/axlib/bin/utils/subkey/README.md

 The output above also show the **public key** and the **Account ID**.
 Those are the independant from the network where you will use the key.

-The **SS58 address** (or **Public Address**) of a new account is a reprensentation of the public keys of an account for a given network (for instance Axiatest or AXIA).
+The **SS58 address** (or **Public Address**) of a new account is a reprensentation of the public keys of an account for a given network (for instance AxiaTest or Axia).

-You can read more about the SS58 format in the [axlib wiki](https://github.com/axia-tech/axlib/wiki/External-Address-Format-(SS58)) and see the list of reserved prefixes in the [AXIA wiki](https://wiki.axia.network/docs/build-ss58-registry).
+You can read more about the SS58 format in the [Substrate Docs](https://docs.substrate.io/v3/advanced/ss58/) and see the list of reserved prefixes in the [SS58 Registry](https://github.com/axiatech/ss58-registry).

 For instance, considering the previous seed `0xa05c75731970cc7868a2fb7cb577353cd5b31f62dccced92c441acd8fee0c92d` the SS58 addresses are:

-- AXIA: `16m4J167Mptt8UXL8aGSAi7U2FnPpPxZHPrCgMG9KJzVoFqM`
+- Axia: `16m4J167Mptt8UXL8aGSAi7U2FnPpPxZHPrCgMG9KJzVoFqM`
-- Axiatest: `JLNozAv8QeLSbLFwe2UvWeKKE4yvmDbfGxTuiYkF2BUMx4M`
+- AxiaTest: `JLNozAv8QeLSbLFwe2UvWeKKE4yvmDbfGxTuiYkF2BUMx4M`

 ### Json output